JuMaxi/Address-Book.REST/README.md

-# My First Full Stack Project!
+# My First Full-Stack Project!

-My purpose with this project was to develop a **Full Stack** application to manage contacts.
+My purpose with this project was to develop a **Full-Stack** application to manage contacts.

 I applied my learnings obtained over the last months in **C#, SQL, HTTP API, JSON** and my **HTML, CSS, JavaScript** learnings from [*Curso em Video*](https://www.youtube.com/@CursoemVideo).